Delivery Challan | What is Delivery Challan Under GST

 delivery challan format

-Businesses having multiple outlets or operations at different places might be well aware of a delivery challan or delivery challan format.
-But issuing a delivery challan might be confusing for those who are just starting out in a business.
+Businesses with multiple outlets or operations at different locations might be well aware of a delivery challan.
+However, issuing a delivery challan might be confusing for those who are just starting out in a business.

 A delivery challan is issued when goods are transported from one place to another but not necessarily because of a sale.
 Goods are being delivered, but no purchase has been made!
 Little confusing, right?
-Let’s dig deeper to understand what exactly a delivery challan is, delivery challan format, when a delivery challan is issued, which businesses need to issue delivery challan and other such information in detail.
+Let’s dig deeper to understand what a delivery challan is, when a delivery challan is issued, which businesses need to issue a delivery challan and other such information in detail.

-A delivery challan is a document created for the transportation of goods from one place to another, which may or may not result in sales.
-Hence, no GST is applicable to such supply.
+A delivery challan is a document created for transporting goods from one place to another, which may or may not result in sales.
+Hence, no GST applies to such supply.

 If a factory sends goods from one warehouse to another, it issues a delivery challan.
-If a bakery sends raw material from the head brand to the sub-branch, it creates a delivery challan.
+If a bakery sends raw material from the head branch to its sub-branch, it creates a delivery challan.
 A delivery challan typically helps track and verify the goods of a shipment.

 A delivery challan is also called a dispatch challan or a delivery slip.
 It is sent along with the goods shipped for delivery and contains the details of the goods being transported.

-Three copies of delivery challan must be created and should be marked as follows:
+Three copies of the delivery challan must be created and should be marked as follows:

 Copies of Delivery Challan Used By